yiisoft/validator/docs/guide/en/customizing-error-messages.md

 ## Translating property names

-Almost all error templates have support for an `{attribute}` placeholder which is substituted with an actual property name that was set during rules configuration.
+Almost all error templates have support for a `{property}` placeholder which is substituted with an actual property name that was set during rules configuration.
 By default, a property name is formatted as is.
 It can be acceptable for English language (for example, `currentPassword is required.`), but when using translations for error messages, it's better to provide an additional property translation.